FC Barcelona C (women): Current team

 They were promoted to the FCF first division for their second season, competing in group 2 (subdivided by region).
 Both Adrianova and Magalí Capdevila received student grants to play college soccer in the United States in 2023, leaving ahead of the new season.
 In the absence of first team players who were at the 2023 FIFA Women's World Cup, much of the main C squad trained with the first and B teams during the 2023–24 preseason.

 In May 2024 the team won their league, again with a perfect record, to achieve back-to-back promotions; in the top-level Catalan league, Barcelona C defeated Cerdanyola del Vallès 30–0 in one of football's largest scorelines.
+The team entered the national league system after again winning the league and promotion in 2025, joining group 5 of Tercera Federación.
+They won this league in 2026, then defeated Gijón FF 4–2 across two legs of the first promotion playoff to gain promotion to the national third tier (unable to further progress).
+Barcelona C's Weronika Araśniewicz, who had spent the 2025–26 season on loan at VfL Wolfsburg's second team, became the first known women's player outside of the top two leagues to command a transfer fee when Wolfsburg triggered the purchase option and promoted her to its first team in July 2026.

 Predecessors

 Prior to the 2006 restructure there was a Barcelona women's C team in senior competition, and it survived this overhaul.
 In the 2007–08 season, the team was part of the second division of regional football.